vrk-kpa/suomifi-ui-components/DEVELOPMENT.md

 Source contains 3 stages of components:

 1. `reset` is for resetting html tags (don't do too opinionated stuff here).
-2. `components` are accessible/a11y version of components and HTML-semantics without Suomi.fi related.
-The components level is being removed, and is not supported any longer.
+2. `components` are bare bones accessibility implementations without Suomi.fi styles.
+This abstraction is being removed and will not be used in the future.
 3. `core` contains Suomi.fi-styleguide as theme, components and CSS exports.

 - _Export `src/core`-components at `src/core/index` and `src/index`._